 As a result, the net amount you receive from selling your annuity payments after taxes, penalties and fees may be significantly less than the full value of your annuity.

 Implications for Annuity Transfers

 Annuity owners who want to transfer ownership to someone else, such as another family member or trusted friend, will be subject to income taxes on anything earned by the annuity at the time of the transfer.

 The only exceptions are when ownership is transferred to a current spouse or to a former spouse in a divorce settlement.

-Some states — specifically Connecticut and Minnesota — also collect gift taxes.
+Some states — specifically Connecticut — also collect gift taxes.
 You should check the laws in your state as state laws may change.